 I will never forget a sobering question I received a couple years ago.
 I was on my last day of vacation at the beach and had just finished my last vacation run – vacation runs are the best.

 A friend texted me.
 He’s a great leader and we’ve talked often about leadership issues – and the stress of leadership.
 When he learned I was heading home from vacation, he asked me a powerful question.
 I’m not even sure he knew how powerful, but knowing him, he was probably asking with intentionality.

 He asked, “Excited to be going back or dreading it?”

 My friend wanted to know – and encourage me to think – if my vacation had been successful.
 He knows the purpose of vacation.

 What is the purpose of vacation?
 Another way I might ask this question: What are the goals you have for vacation?

 5 goals of vacation for the leader:

-Play – We all need to play — regardless of our age.
-We fuel all the rest of these with this one.
-As I said already, I run more on vacation.
-That’s my form of play.
-But, when I run, I’m better equipped for all the other goals.
-You may not be a runner, but you have things you enjoy doing that aren’t work.
-(I tweeted from vacation that a friend of mine got a Lego set for Father’s Day.
-Cool playing to come for that dad!)
+We all need to play – regardless of our age.
+Before knee surgery I ran more on vacation.
+That was my form of play.
+Now I’m into biking.
+I look for places to rent bikes when I’m out of town.
+You may not be a runner or a biker, but you have things you enjoy doing that aren’t work.
+(A friend of mine got a Lego set for Father’s Day.
+Cool!)
 Playing enhances my mental energies, my creativity, and my enjoyment of life.
-Making time to play — with whatever you enjoy doing — is a great goal for vacations.
+Making time to play – with whatever you enjoy doing – is a great goal for vacations.

 Does that describe your vacation?